thecloudxpert/emea-uk-aria-auto-exp-day/module-7/m7-full-lab-guide.md

 Cloud.Azure.Machine.PowerOn

 10. Click Create.
 11. Click Deployments.
 12. Click ACTIONS on any of the deployments listed.

-Have the menu options changed?
+> Have the menu options changed?
 13. Click one of the Deployments.
 14. Click on one of the machines in the deployment and click Action.

-Note: the number of actions may differ between AWS and Azure machines because of the Day 2 Action policy we created.
+> _**Note:** the number of actions may differ between AWS and Azure machines because of the Day 2 Action policy we created._
-15. Click Close.
+15. Click **CLOSE**.
 16. Using what you have learned previously, Delete all of the deployments.

-Summary
+## Summary

-In this Module of the training you learned how to import Cloud Templates from Cloud Assembly into Service Broker.
+n this exercise you learned how to import Cloud Templates from Cloud Assembly into Service Broker.
 You also learned to how to share those Cloud Templates making them available in the Service Broker catalog.
 You learned how to create a custom form to make consumption of the Cloud Template through the Service Broker catalog easier for the common user.
 Finally, you learned about how the different Policies in Service Broker affect the way you can consume and manage the services and resources.